-Students on a Tier 4 student visa are also able to work up to 20 hours a week.
+Student visa holders are also able to work up to 20 hours a week.
 Make some money, meet people and gain work experience while you're there.

 The International Student Identity Card (ISIC) will give you even further savings – not just in the UK but in 130 countries around the world.
 Why pay full price when you can get a student discount!

 When completing your visa application, you'll also need to pay a healthcare surcharge.
-This entitles you, as a Tier 4 student, to access National Health Service (NHS) care in the UK at no extra cost.
+This entitles you, as a Student visa holder, to access National Health Service (NHS) care in the UK at no extra cost.